 Finding native plants to purchase can be challenging for native species enthusiasts.
 Small local growers of nursery stock have nearly disappeared, and today many nurseries purchase plants that have been […]

-Rethink Garden “Clean Up” While planting native plants is an essential step toward creating habitat, how we manage our plantings will determine whether we can sustain and support the life-cycles […]
+Protecting Habitat through the Winter: Leave the Leaves!
+While planting native plants is an essential step toward creating habitat, how we tend our plantings determines whether we can sustain and […]

 We share our meadow with many living things, and we do our best to keep them happy.
 Each fall, we leave the dead stems and seedpods standing to provide winter […]